petersonben50/Everglades/code/assembly_analysis/hgcA/hgcA_processing_2019.md

 I used an Rmd file to keep track of my notes on this: `hgcA_dereplication.Rmd`.
 Realized that the 97% cutoff wasn't catching everything here, so dropped it down to 94%.
 In the Rmd document, I found that I wasn't always picking the best representative, so I sorted the clusters by length and presence of hgcB and picked a representative that way.
-That list got saved out to here: `dataEdited/2019_analysis_assembly/hgcA/dereplication/hgcA_derep_list.txt`.
+That list got saved out to here: `dataEdited/assembly_analysis/hgcA/dereplication/hgcA_derep_list.txt`.
 I uploaded this and used it to pull out the needed hgcA sequences.
 Later on, I came back and made a "cluster key" to link all the hgcA seqs in a cluster to the cluster representative.

-**hgcA abundance analysis**

-I looked at the abundance of the hgcA sequences in different ways in the `abundance_hgcA.R` file.

 **Classify hgcA seqs with pplacer workflow**